carloscastmar/project_CS584/proposal/proposal.md

 Competition host, the Accelerating Medicines Partnership® Parkinson’s Disease (AMP®PD), is a public-private partnership between government, industry, and nonprofits that is managed through the Foundation of the National Institutes of Health (FNIH).
 The Partnership created the AMP PD Knowledge Platform, which includes a deep molecular characterization and longitudinal clinical profiling of Parkinson’s disease patients, with the goal of identifying and validating diagnostic, prognostic, and/or disease progression biomarkers for Parkinson’s disease.

 The goal of this competition is to predict the course of Parkinson's disease (PD) using protein abundance data.
 The complete set of proteins involved in PD remains an open research question and any proteins that have predictive value are likely worth investigating further.
 The core of the dataset consists of protein abundance values derived from mass spectrometry readings of cerebrospinal fluid (CSF) samples gathered from several hundred patients.
 Each patient contributed several samples over the course of multiple years while they also took assessments of PD severity.

+# References

+All the data will be obtained from a Kaggle competition.
+Its link is: https://kaggle.com/competitions/amp-parkinsons-disease-progression-prediction